dyfrad/personal_finance/README.md

 A sophisticated Python-based personal finance management application that helps you track and manage your financial portfolio with advanced features for investments, inventory, and expenses.

+**🔒 PRIVATE PROJECT**: This is a personal finance application designed for individual use.
+All data is stored locally and privately.

 ## ✨ Key Features

 ### 📊 Portfolio Management